Submission Guidelines & Templates

 Conclusions

 A conclusion section is required.
-Conclusions should provide a synthesis of the main contributions of the paper, discuss the importance of the work, and or suggest possible applications and extensions of the research.
+It should synthesize the main contributions of the paper, discuss the importance of the work, and or suggest possible applications and extensions of the research.

 Rules regarding article formatting